-Travel to United Kingdom: London 7: Commercial
+Notes on the Geography of The United Kingdom: London 7: Commercial

 And this?
 It's an afternoon view of the city's wholesale meat market, the mornings-only Smithfield Central Market, opened in 1883 and designed by Horace Jones, the same who did the Leadenhall Market.
+In 2013 Ballymore, an Irish company that had owned the market since 1998, sold it to Ashkenazy Acquisitions, the American owner of Boston's Faneuil Hall.
+Price: 110 million pounds.

-The cross-axis elevated "buyer's walk."
+The cross-axis and elevated "buyer's walk."

-The outside is simpler, though not utilitarian.
+The outside is simpler, though far short of utilitarian.

 A view from the other end.
-The market was linked by hydraulic elevators to a subterranean world of railroad tracks and a 4-acre freight station and slaughterhouse.
+The market was linked by hydraulic elevators to a subterranean world of railroad tracks and a four-acre freight station and slaughterhouse.
 The market receives goods today by truck, and the underground railroad space is now used mostly for parking.
 The building on the right is the Triangular Block, mostly a fish market; a poultry market was on the other side of the General Market.

 A surviving plaque on the Triangular Block.